 Fashion House is located in King West which was once Toronto’s garment district.
 The neighbourhood has steadily become gentrified by young urban professionals, both singles and couples seeking a lifestyle that is close to their downtown offices and leisure entertainment.

 As one of Toronto’s fastest-growing neighbourhoods, it has been compared to New York’s SoHo.
 The warehouses have now been converted into offices and stylish boutique condos, while high-end restaurants with names like Crush, Blowfish and Buca populate the neighbourhood.

 A block south of Wellington Street is dominated by many of the city’s top advertising and media companies and loft-style condos, with several in the million-dollar range.

-Our project is effective because it has become an iconic landmark at the centre of the fashion district of Toronto.
+Our project is effective because it has become an iconic landmark in the centre of the fashion district of Toronto.
 It appeals to the younger demographic of condo buyers, who are very interested in modernist design principles and how both fashion and architecture can come together and be more than just “packaging.”